Mediterranean Diet Salad Dressing

 • Extra virgin olive oil – I use 3/4 cup or 200ml of extra virgin olive oil.

-• Apple cider vinegar/wine vinegar (5 tbsp) – I use apple cider vinegar as it is always a staple in my kitchen.
+• Apple cider vinegar/wine vinegar (5 tbsp) – I use apple cider vinegar.
 Wine vinegar is an excellent substitute due to the fruity and same effect of acidity on food.
-Plus, they both are healthy.
-Red wine vinegar contains an antioxidant called Anthocyanin, while apple cider is rich in Phloridzin, which both promotes many health benefits.
+Red wine vinegar contains an antioxidant called Anthocyanin, while apple cider is rich in Phloridzin, which both promote many health benefits.

-• Oregano (1 tbsp) – Feel free to use fresh or dried oregano for a refreshing and more concentrated taste.
-Finely chop them before you mix them with other ingredients.
-I use 1 tbsp of dried oregano or 2-3 tbsp of freshly chopped oregano leaves.
+• Oregano (1 tbsp) – Works well fresh or dried.
+Fresh oregano gives fresh flavor, while dried oregano is more concentrated.
+Use 1 tbsp dried oregano or 2–3 tbsp freshly chopped leaves.

 Other Mediterranean anti-inflammatory herbs to add to your salad dressing